hectorcorrea/solr-for-newbies/tutorial.md

 }' http://localhost:8983/solr/bibdata/schema
 ```

-this will make sure Solr indexes these fields `text_en` rather than the default `text_general` that it used when we did not have an `dynamicField` to account for them.
+this will make sure Solr indexes these fields as `text_en` rather than the default `text_general` that it used when we did not have an `dynamicField` to account for them.

 ### Customizing the title field